 I make visual theatre, write absorbing stories and create moving experiences through performance and participatory arts.

 I am a trained dramaturg (Royal Central School of Speech and Drama) and have collaborated on creating a range of brilliant productions for children and adults which you can read about here.
 I’ve also worked in practical advocacy for the development of dramaturgy in the UK though long-term work with the Dramaturgs Network.
-As a freelancer, I make total theatre which communicates using all the many languages that theatre offers and have a particular interest in and experience of puppetry in all its forms.
+As a freelancer, I make total theatre which communicates using all the many languages that theatre offers and my particular interests are science or fact-based theatre and puppetry in all its forms.
 I run my own visual theatre company TouchedTheatre and participatory arts project ArtAid exploring how puppetry and film making can support young people in crisis.

-An Arts journalist for many years (working as an editor for Total Theatre magazine), I am building a career as a writer for performance, particularly writing for visual theatre, writing for music and interactive experiences and you can read about recent writing projects here.
+An Arts journalist for many years (working as an editor for Total Theatre magazine), I am building a career as a writer for performance, particularly writing for visual theatre, writing for fact-based, science theatre and interactive experiences and you can read about recent writing projects here.

 From time to time I produce projects I’m really keen to see come to the stage.
 Follow this link if you’d like to find out more.